Cobra Mist: Description

 The AN/FPS-95 antenna consisted of 18 individual strings radiating outward from a single point near the eastern shore of Orford Ness.
 Each string was 2040 ft long, supported on masts from 42 ft to 195 ft high, with multiple active elements hung from the strings.
 The strings were arranged 8 degrees 40 minutes apart, covering an arc from 19.5 to 110.5 degrees clockwise from true north.
 Beneath the antenna was a large wire mesh screen acting as a reflector.
 The mesh extended past the hub to the east.

 Operating the AN/FPS-95 radar took considerable pre-observation setup.
 To select a particular region of the sky, six adjacent antennas strings were connected to the electronics using a switch matrix hidden underground at the antenna hub.
 Using beam steering, the operators would select a 90 degree wide fan-shaped area to investigate.
 The minimum range was about 500 nmi due to the maximum elevation of the beams, while the maximum range was about 2000 nmi using one-hop off the ionosphere's F-layer.
 Ranges between this could be selected by changing the broadcast frequency from 6 to 40 MHz and gated by varying the pulse repetition frequency.
 Longer ranges were possible under certain conditions by allowing for multi-hop propagation.
 At high frequencies the active portion would be close to the antenna hub and it would move out toward the larger dipole elements as the frequency was lowered.

 The antenna was not particularly effective, with a gain of about 25 db, so to receive a useful signal from such ranges an enormous broadcast signal was needed.
 The system could develop a peak power of up to 10 MW, which can be compared to the most powerful commercial radio stations at around 500 kW.
 Reception of the signal was a complex affair, as very little signal would be returned after a round-trip of several thousand kilometers, requiring a receiver sensitivity of 80 to 90 dB to extract a signal out of the background clutter.
 The system relied on ultra-linear amplifiers that could amplify the signal across the entire frequency range without introducing distortion.

-Key to the operation of any backscatter radar is the ability to filter out the huge return from the ground and sea and capture only the objects of interest.
+Key to the operation of any backscatter radar is the ability to filter out the huge return from the ground and sea, and capture only the objects of interest.
 This is accomplished using the Doppler effect and gating out the vast majority of the signal.
 In the case of Cobra Mist, the signal was first gated for range by eliminating any signals lying outside a particular time window; thereby selecting targets within a particular area.
-Then it was fed into a series of frequency filters tuned to the expected frequency shifts from various sorts of common targets: lower speed for ships, high-speed for aircraft, and constant-acceleration for missiles.
+It was then fed into a series of frequency filters tuned to the expected frequency shifts from various sorts of common targets: lower speed for ships, high speed for aircraft, and constant acceleration for missiles.